Quoting for Exactly What You Need

 That is why in this article we’re going to go over the freight quoting process and how to quote for exactly what you need in order to save money and time.

-What not to do while quoting
+What not to do while quoting for freight

 There’s no need to request services that are not necessary.
 For example, requesting a whole truck is fine for shipping large quantities of cargo, or fragile and valuable items that need to be moved quickly.
 However, booking a whole truck to move a few standard pallets is a good way to waste money.